 The Free-Text index ("Topic" or TS= on WoK) is the default index in the basic "Search" mode, and its use will retrieve the maximum number of records.
 However, because it includes fields like the Title and Abstract, it is also likely to produce the highest number of irrelevant records, simply because the search terms that have been used, appear in the record without any specific meaning.
-As an example, you may be searching for important papers about allergies to dogs but, by searching for Dog and Allergy in the Free-text index, you may get papers about allergies to cats, where the word dog is mentioned in the negative (i.e. cat not dog).
+As an example, you may be searching for important papers about the breeding of maize but, by searching for Maize and Breeding in the Free-text index, you may get papers about the breeding of cattle fed on maize.
 In order to improve the quality of your search (its relevance) it is often better to restrict your search to a specific data field like the Title field or the Descriptor fields.
 This is known as Field Searching.